This post will show you the best shower niche height as well as the best shower niche placement horizontally on the shower wall.

 To decide where your shower niche should go on the shower wall you need to first figure out if your niche (or niches) will be mainly serving a practical purpose, or if they are intended to be both practical and a design feature.

 Once you determine this priority, the decision about where your shower niche should be located becomes a bit easier.
+Below are a few important things to consider.

 Beware of Utilities